 The Voaden Prize is a national playwriting competition.
 It was established in 1993 and held its first competition in 1997.
 The Voaden Prize is offered biennially.
-The current competition is closed for entry.
-Prize winners will be announced in June 2023.

 First Prize: $10,000 along with a 3-day workshop of the winning script, culminating in a staged reading of the play followed by a talk-back session at the Kingston WritersFest.